Hull4Progress/OPUS-insights-engine/README.md

 # OPUS-insights-engine

+This README.md is a work in progress and does not attempt to be comprehensive at this point.
+Also, the underlying code is evolving and this README.md may be out-of-date.

 This repository holds a mix of python3, SQL, and shell code for manipulating insurance claims data according to the OPUS framework.
 The code assumes that
 - appropriate raw data about claims is available in a .csv file
+- appropriate raw data about some auxiliary info is available in .csv files (this currently includes claims_analyst_parameters.csv and diagnosis_duration_parameters.csv)
 - an instance of postgres is intalled on your local machine

 Key modules currently include (this was written 2020-04-15 and may now be out of date)